University of Wisconsin Stout | Wisconsin's Polytechnic University

 as a credit/no credit award.

 The test-out form can be obtained from the Credit By Exam form.
-Complete and return to your program director for routing.
+Please contact your Program Director about completing the Credit by Exam form and taking the test.

 A student must apply to change or to declare a major, concentration, or minor.
 Students will not automatically be accepted in a different program.
 Acceptance will be based upon enrollment limits and other criteria specified by the receiving program.
 This policy applies to all current and continuing students.
 New freshmen students, new transfer students, and returning students are subject to policies set forth by Undergraduate Admissions.